History of the Jews in Rhodes: The Classic Community (1522–1944)

 In 1840, the community suffered from the blood libel in Rhodes.
 After a Jewish merchant from Smyrna sent a broker to Rhodes to deal in sponges, the Rhodian Greeks, viewing the broker as a dangerous competitor, accused a poor peddler of murdering a 10-year-old Christian child.
 The police imprisoned the peddler and forced him to implicate other Jews in the community as participants in the crime, resulting to a mass arrest of ten Jewish leaders, including their rabbi, Michael Yaacob Israel, on Purim eve.
 After a similar blood libel on the Jews of Damascus, Moses Montefiore, a British financer and Jewish activist, received an audience with Sultan Abdülmecid I on October 28, 1840.
 The Sultan gave a firman declaring the innocence of the Jews of Damascus and Rhodes, stating that a thorough inspection of the Jewish customs had been made, and that they are forbidden by their own law to consume animal blood, let alone human blood.

-Towards the end of the 19th century, the Jews were the second largest religious group on the island, with their community numbering 11,000 souls out of 28,000 inhabitants.
-After the Italian conquest at the beginning of the 20th century, many Jews left Rhodes, in their search for better livelihoods, or for fear of the declaration of antisemitic laws, among others to the community of the town of Milas, located near the city of Bodrum in Asia Minor.
+Towards the end of the 19th century, the Jews were the second-largest religious group on the island, with their community numbering 11,000 souls out of 28,000 inhabitants.
+After the Italian conquest at the beginning of the 20th century, many Jews left Rhodes, in their search for better livelihoods, or for fear of the declaration of antisemitic laws.
+Among other locations, some went to the community of the town of Milas, located near the city of Bodrum in Asia Minor.
 In 1930, the Jewish community numbered about 4,000 people out of 30,000 inhabitants of the island.

 In 1887, the community numbered about 2,600 people out of 30,000 inhabitants of the city.
 As the Ottoman rule on the island came to an end, the Jewish community also declined in prominence, and many Jews left the island.
 The first to leave the island for Rhodesia and the Belgian Congo in Africa were the brothers Musa and Salmon Benatar, who arrived there as early as 1895.
 Following them, many other Jews from Rhodes migrated to the Belgian Congo, South Africa, and Rhodesia.